gsunit/Data-Science-Preparation/README.md

    <li> Kolmogorov-Smirnov Goodness of Fit test: compares data with a known distribution to check if they have the same distribution
   </ul>
 </details>

- - [ ] <A HREF="https://www.youtube.com/watch?v=DEkPZv5ppHI">Z-Statistics vs. T-Statistics</A>
- - [ ] <A HREF="https://www.youtube.com/watch?v=zJ8e_wAWUzE">Hypothesis Testing Problems Z Test & T Statistics One & Two Tailed Tests 2</A>
  - [ ] <A HREF="https://www.youtube.com/watch?v=YSwmpAmLV2s">Null Hypothesis, p-Value, Statistical Significance, Type 1 Error and Type 2 Error</A>
- - [ ] <A HREF="https://towardsdatascience.com/6-ways-to-test-for-a-normal-distribution-which-one-to-use-9dcf47d8fa93">6 ways to test for a Normal Distribution — which one to use?
-(Kolmogorov Smirnov test, Shapiro Wilk test)</A>
  - [ ] <A HREF="https://www.youtube.com/watch?v=0oc49DyA3hU">Hypothesis Testing and The Null Hypothesis</A>
  - [ ] <A HREF="https://www.youtube.com/watch?v=JQc3yx0-Q9E">How to calculate p-values</A>
  - [ ] <A HREF="https://www.youtube.com/watch?v=5Z9OIYA8He8">P Values, clearly explained</A>